AaronZhouQian/grep/README.md

 git clone git://git.savannah.gnu.org/grep.git

+replace bootstrap.conf with the bootstrap.conf here

 cd grep/src/

-Under src/ replace the original grep.c dosbuff.c dfasearch.c search.h with the corresponding four files here.
+Under src/ replace the original grep.c dosbuff.c dfasearch.c search.h with the corresponding five files here.

 ( Note that in the following ./configure step, you might need to do ./configure -pthread )